 The bill addresses issues related to the production of license plates in Washington State by amending RCW 46.16A.305 and adding a new section to chapter 72.60 RCW.
 It allows the department, county auditors, or appointed agents to issue temporary license plates for vehicles awaiting permanent registration.
-The bill mandates that by December 1, 2025, the department must adopt rules for extending the expiration date of temporary license plates in cases of shortages of permanent plates.
-These rules are intended to minimize customer return trips and include a communication plan with law enforcement regarding the extensions.
+The bill outlines the requirements for the application process, the characteristics of temporary plates, and the associated fees.
+Notably, it mandates that by December 1, 2025, the department must adopt rules for contingency extensions of temporary license plates' expiration dates in the event of shortages of permanent plates.
+These rules are intended to minimize customer return trips and include a communication plan with law enforcement.

-Additionally, the bill establishes a requirement for the department of corrections, in collaboration with the department of licensing, to communicate anticipated license plate shortages to county auditors and other agents.
-It also mandates the development of a mitigation plan to address such shortages, which may involve contracting with a third-party vendor for license plate production until the inventory is sufficient for a 90-day period.
+Additionally, the new section requires the department of corrections, in collaboration with the department of licensing, to notify county auditors and agents about anticipated license plate shortages.
+It also mandates the development of a mitigation plan, which may involve contracting with third-party vendors for license plate production until the shortage is resolved and a sufficient inventory is available for the following 90 days.
 This proactive approach aims to ensure a steady supply of license plates and improve the efficiency of the registration process.

 Statutes affected: